saru0213/EmailManager/README.md

 ---

 ### 📂 Group Management
-- Create, edit, and delete groups
+- Create, edit, read and delete groups
 - View contacts inside a group
 - Select groups for bulk email sending

 ---

-### 📤 Bulk Email Sending
+### 📤 Email Sending
 - Select an email template
-- Send emails to multiple contacts or groups in one action
+- Send emails to Single and Bulk contacts or groups in one action

 ---